alexandraharet/newsletter-apr2016/README.md

 # newsletter-apr2016
-Newsletter email campaing on behalf of IT service provider
+Newsletter email campaign on behalf of IT service provider